javaflavor/hotrod-server-tasks/README.md

 * manage-cache-task
 * list-cache-task
+* mass-indexer-start-task

 Using the manage-cache-task, Hot Rod client can create or remove cache definitions dynamically.

 The list-cache-task provides the same functionality of  EmbeddedCacheManager.getCacheNames() for Hot Rod clients.

+The mass-indexer-start-task calls MassIndexer.startAsync().

 ## Prerequisite